 \subsection{Partition of unity method}

 Partition of unity methods are a class of methods to numerically solve partial differential equations (PDEs).
-They were introduced in~\cite{melenk1996partition} to overcome limitations in the choice of basis functions of classical finite element methods (FEM).
+They were introduced in~\cite{melenk1996partition, babuvska1997partition} to overcome limitations in the choice of basis functions of classical finite element methods.
 The key concept of a PUM is the use of a compactly supported PU, that covers the computational domain \(\Omega\).
 To each PU function \(\varphi_i\) a local approximation space \(\mathrm{V}_i\) is attached, which yields a global, finite-dimensional space \(\mathrm{V}^{PU} = \sum_i \varphi_i \mathrm{V}_i\), that is then used in a Galerkin approach.
-An advantage over classical FEMs is the ability to incorporate arbitrary basis functions.
-Here the intent is to use only a few problem specific basis functions, thereby requiring less degrees of freedom (DOF) to attain the desired global accuracy.
-Well-known instances of FE based PUMs are the GFEM by Duarte and Babu\v{s}ka~\cite{duarte2000generalized} and the XFEM by Mo\"es, Dolbow and Belytschko~\cite{moes1999finite}.
-The particular meshfree PUM employed in this paper was introduced in~\cite{schweitzer2003phd} and is referred to as the PUM in the following.\@ All computations in this study were carried out using the PUMA software framework~\cite{schweitzer2017rapid} developed at Fraunhofer SCAI\@.
+An advantage over classical finite element methods is the ability to incorporate arbitrary basis functions.
+Here, the intent is to use only a few problem specific basis functions, thereby requiring less degrees of freedom (DOF) to attain the desired global accuracy.
+Well-known instances of FE based PUMs are the generalized finite element method by Duarte and Babu\v{s}ka~\cite{duarte2000generalized} and the extended finite element method by Mo\"es, Dolbow and Belytschko~\cite{moes1999finite}.
+The particular meshfree PUM employed in this paper was introduced in~\cite{schweitzer2003phd} and is referred to as the PUM in the following.\@ All computations in this paper were carried out using the PUMA software framework~\cite{schweitzer2017rapid} developed at Fraunhofer SCAI\@.
 In the following we present only a very short review of the PUM and refer the reader to~\cite{schweitzer2003phd} for details.

 Given a computational domain \(\Omega\), we assume to have a partition of unity \(\{\varphi_i\}\) with \(\varphi_i \geq 0\) and

 that covers the domain.
 We call the support of a PU function \(\varphi_i\) a patch \(\omega_i := \mathrm{supp}(\varphi_i)\).
 In the PUMA software framework, patches are constructed as follows.
 First, we compute a cubic bounding-box \(\mathrm{C}\) of the domain \(\Omega\).
 This bounding box corresponds to discretization level zero.
 For level \(l\), we subdivide the bounding-box \(l\)-times and obtain the cells